Janez Janša: Personal life

 Janša is an active mountaineer, golfer, footballer, skier and snowboarder.

 Janša had a long-term relationship with Silva Predalič, and they had two children, a son and a daughter.

 Since July 2009, Janša has been married to Urška Bačovnik (MD) from Velenje.
 The two had been dating since 2006.
 In August 2011, their son Črtomir was born.
 Their second son, Jakob, was born in August 2013.

 Author

 Janša has published several books, the two of which are Premiki ("Manoeuvres", published in 1992 and subsequently translated into English under the title "The Making of the Slovenian State") and Okopi ("Barricades", 1994), in which he exposes his personal views on the problems of Slovenia's transition from communism to a parliamentary democracy.
-In both books, but particularly in Okopi, Janša criticized the then president of Slovenia Milan Kučan of interfering in daily politics using the informal influence he had gained as the last chairman of the Communist Party of Slovenia.
+In both books, but particularly in Okopi, Janša criticised the then president of Slovenia Milan Kučan of interfering in daily politics using the informal influence he had gained as the last chairman of the Communist Party of Slovenia.
 He published a second edition of the same book: Dvajset let pozneje Okopi with some additional documents and personal views.